andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-06-20-apps-for-good-awards-2018.md

 I ran out of time to speak to all the teams but did see these:

 * [Rewardo](https://www.appsforgood.org/public/awards/2018/rewardo) - from an amazing group of year 5 students with excellent pitching skills.
 Rewardo allows you to earn outdoor family activities; I liked that the reward was itself focused on benefiting the family.
-When they won the Digital Explorer's awards thre were tears of joy and hugs from their teacher.
+When they won the Digital Explorer's awards there were tears of joy and hugs from their teacher.

 ![Rewardo Team]({{site.url}}/assets/rewardo-team.png)